 OPI stands for Oral Proficiency Interview.
-The examination consists of a 20-30 minute telephonic interview, during which you will probably be asked to answer questions, talk about your interests, and take part in a role-play.
-There are also different varieties of the OPI that you may choose to take.
-See a description of them here.
+The examination consists of a 20-30 minute interview, during which you may be asked to answer questions, talk about your interests, and take part in a role-play.
+There are two different versions of the OPI:

 Certified Oral Proficiency Interview (OPI)

-The OPI is a live telephone interview administered by an ACTFL Certified Tester.
-This test must be scheduled at a specific appointment time.
-The OPI assesses speaking ability from Novice Low through Superior.
-All tests are rated by a minimum of two ACTFL Raters, with ratings available within two weeks ($139).
+The certified OPI is a live telephone interview administered by an ACTFL Certified Tester.
+All tests are rated by a minimum of two ACTFL Raters, with ratings available within two weeks. ($139)

 Certified ACTFL Oral Proficiency Interview by Computer (OPIc)

 The Certified OPIc is an on-demand test of speaking proficiency delivered by computer or telephone and rated by a minimum of two ACTFL Certified Raters.
-The OPIc measures from Novice Low through Superior.
 Ratings are available within one week. ($70)

-What do I need to do to get a certain level?
+What do I need to do to attain Advanced Low?